uctk/minesweeper-generator/README.md

 ## How to use

-You just have to run "node start" and grids will be generated in generated.txt (grid for discord and HTML).
+You just have to run `node start` and grids will be generated in `generated.txt` (grid for discord and HTML).